gamingfactory/metabase-geojson/README.md

-# metabase-geojson
+# GeoJSON Maps for Metabase

-This Repo contains all the Geojson data for all the differnt geographical-regions within the UK
+This Repo contains all the Geojson data for all the different geographical regions within the UK:
 - England
 - Scotland
 - Wales